直 Japanese PDF Font

 May 31, 2016

-Edited by Stephanie M. Sanders
+Authored and Edited by Emily R. Florio, Stephanie M. Sanders

 Have you ever wondered what those letters and numbers are at the end of a published patent application or issued patent number?
 The number and/or letter are collectively known as kind codes.
 The kind code associated with a published patent document describes the type of document and the stage of prosecution when the document was published.